Simulating radio synchrotron emission in star-forming galaxies: small-scale magnetic dynamo and the origin of the far

 \subsection{Radio morphology of discs and CR-driven outflows}

 In Fig.~\ref{fig:maps}, we show face-on and edge-on views of the total CR electron spectral density at 10~GeV and the magnetic field strength (left-hand and middle panels) for our galaxies with halo masses $10^{12}$ and $10^{11}~\msun$.
-While the Milky~Way-mass galaxy shows bubble-like CR-driven outflows, there are fast outflows in the smaller galaxy, which evacuate a bi-conical, X-shaped region in the circum-galactic medium.
+While the Milky~Way-mass galaxy shows bubble-like CR-driven outflows, there are fast outflows in the smaller galaxy, which evacuate a bi-conical, X-shaped region in the circumgalactic medium (visible in yellow colours in the bottom-right panel of Fig.~\ref{fig:maps}).
 In both galaxies, the outflows are strongly magnetised and and rich in CR electrons and protons \citep[cf.~Fig.1 in][ for the Milky~Way-mass galaxy with halo mass $M_{200}=10^{12}~\msun$ and concentration $c_{200}=7$]{2017ApJ...847L..13P}.
 After the formation of the dense gas disc the CR pressure gradient is mostly vertically aligned so that it accelerates the ISM and drives outflows perpendicular to the stellar and gaseous discs.
 Thus, these CR-driven winds are an emergent phenomenon and the result of the outflows taking the path of least resistance away from the galaxies.
 Both galaxies show magnetic spiral arms which have counterparts in the surface gas density (cf.~Figs.~\ref{fig:maps} and \ref{fig:maps2}).